Navi Mumbai Maharashtra, India Travel Guide

 The street food stalls and bustling markets offer fantastic photo opportunities.
 Capture the essence of Navi Mumbai's food culture.

-Remember to ask for permission before photographing people directly.
+Remember to get consent before taking pictures of people directly.

 Occasionally organized in malls or exhibition centers, these festivals present opportunities to sample a wide array of dishes and folk performances.